AtheMathmo/AtheMathmo.github.io/_posts/2016-03-01-rusty-machine.md

 I think nowadays most programmers have a rough idea of what Machine Learning means.
 I wont spend too much time explaining the concept but will instead explain some terminology and give a concrete example.

 In Machine Learning we have `Models`.
 These models represent a set of hypotheses which can be used to explain a pattern which is present in some data.
-By giving the model some data we can `train` it and have it learn this pattern - the best hypothesis to fit the data.
-The model can then be used to `predict` new patterns from data it hasn't seen before.
+By giving the model some data we can `train` it and have it learn this pattern - by choosing the best hypothesis to fit the data.
+The model can then be used to `predict` new patterns from data that it hasn't seen before.

 The key take-aways are: